Poetry and Performance Workshops

+Brainfruit delivers spoken word workshops at Brighton’s Museum and Art Gallery and Dome.
 Facilitation is on hand to draw out the best from the participants and to create an atmosphere which is stimulating, fun and creative.
 The sessions are free.
-In 2017 we will be we delivered community workshops to hard to reach groups and traditionally excluded groups in the Brighton and Hove area.
+We will continue to deliver community workshops to hard to reach groups and traditionally excluded groups in the Brighton and Hove area and beyond.

 ‘Students were able to access the materials in different ways and the sessions were well planned and resourced… thanks for coming to work with us…’ Deputy Head – Downs View School.